EAST CARSON RIVER

 All of the usual attractor patterns will work.
-Heavy patterns like Vinci's Depth Charge Bird's Nests in, Black and Natural and Also, Bead Head PTs, Epoxy Stones, Rubber Legs and Princes, to name a few, are best in this high water.
+Heavy patterns like Vinci's Depth Charge Bird's Nests in, Black, Natural and Olive Also, Bead Head PTs, Epoxy Stones, Black Rubber Legs and Prince Nymphs, to name a few, are best in this high water.
 Dragging streamers along the edges can be productive too.
 Flies with a red hot spot do better on these planters.
 For Dry Flies, Adam's Parachutes, Elk Hair Caddis and Ant Patterns will usually get grabs.

 Click here https://nrm.dfg.ca.gov/FishPlants/ to see the CDFW fish planting schedule